jasonaowen/recurse-faces/README.markdown

   python -m flask run
 ```

-Note that you only need to put real values in
-`CLIENT_CALLBACK`, `CLIENT_ID`, and `CLIENT_SECRET`
-if you intend to test the RC OAuth integration.
 The `CLIENT_CALLBACK` URL must include
 the port number the Flask instance is running on,
 which defaults to port 5000.

-The app defaults to allowing access in debug mode,
-so if you are not working on RC OAuth integration,
-the `CLIENT_` variables can be set to placeholder values like `_`
-(but must still be present and nonempty).

 ## Heroku set up